 Note: An error in how I calculated d in the equations herein was pointed out to me.
 I revised this post accordingly within a few hours of initial publication.

 The model of a car negotiating a slalom that produced the equation T = (pi/8) x (d/G)^0.5 in CVD5 is based on the math of a sine curve which looks like this, which is the curve for y = 1sin(0.04x):

 Hey, this looks like an overhead view of a car negotiating an 80′ slalom, doesn’t it?

-We can even add cones and little picture of car and, wow, this gotta be a good model of what really happens, right?
+We can even add cones and little picture of car and, wow, this must be a good model of what really happens, right?
 I mean, doesn’t it look right?

 The first thing that bothers me about this picture of a sine wave is the way the change in direction occurs very smoothly and slowly along the path.
 This makes it look like there’s plenty of time and space to effect the transient from one direction to another, the center of which, the way I’ve drawn it (but maybe not how you’d drive it) is where the path crosses the horizontal axis.
 It makes it looks like transient response (TR) isn’t important.
 In reality I know that to go fast in a slalom in my Street class Corvette, or my Street class Porsche 944, or even in the Porsche Cayman I co-drove recently, I must turn the wheel absolutely as fast as humanly possible and then wait on the car to turn and develop peak lateral capability in the new direction.
 Then I have to again turn the wheel back the other way as fast as possible and very early or I’ll get late and my line will deteriorate until I hit a cone.
 Hmmm.

 We’ll get back to this question of whether the sine curve is actually a good model a little later.